Now, almost four years later, let’s take a look at a few more Chinese phone brands you should keep an eye on.

 It might not be a household name in the West or even a mobile geek’s brand of choice, but Infinix (a brand owned by China’s Transsion Holdings) is one of the most popular players in emerging markets.
 The company has a massive following in Africa, gaining plenty of users in countries like Kenya and Nigeria.

-Leago shot to prominence last year after its sponsorship of the Tottenham Hotspur football club.
+Leagoo shot to prominence in 2017 after its sponsorship of the Tottenham Hotspur football club.
+So what makes the company stand out?

-The T5C is powered by the new Spreadtrum SC9853i chipset, which is essentially an octacore Intel Atom processor.
+The T5C is powered by a Spreadtrum SC9853i chipset, which is essentially an octacore Intel Atom processor.
 Other noteworthy figures include 3GB of RAM, 32GB of expandable storage, a 3,000mAh battery, 13MP and 2MP rear camera setup, and a 5.5-inch full HD screen.
-Sure, the chipset isn’t quite a match for the Snapdragon 625, but you get a good amount of phone for under $150.
+Sure, the chipset isn’t really a match for the Snapdragon 625, but you got a good amount of phone for under $150.

 One of the first major Chinese phone brands to play the “we’ve got the biggest battery” game, the Oukitel K10 000 made tech headlines thanks to its 10,000mAh battery.
-The company was founded in 2007 and developed a reputation for churning out long-lasting phones.
+Since then, the company has made a name for itself by churning out long-lasting phones.

-The list of features doesn’t stop there, as you also get an 11,000mAh battery, four cameras in total (21MP and 8MP on the back and 13MP and 8MP for selfies), USB Type-C support, an NFC chip, and a leather back.
+The list of features doesn’t stop there, as you also get an 11,000mAh battery, four cameras in total (21MP and 8MP on the back and 13MP and 8MP for selfies), USB-C support, an NFC chip, and a leather back.
 It unfortunately runs Android 7.1, though.

 Ridiculous name aside, Smartisan has quietly been making phones with quite a few premium features since 2012.
 Aside from the iPhone-style M1 and M1L, its phones tend to be relatively unique.
 However, no matter how unique it might be, we could do without names like the Smartisan Nut.

 Tecno has been a fixture in various African markets for years, starting as a feature-phone brand in 2006 before transitioning to smartphones.
-In fact, the combined marketshare of Infinix, Tecno and Itel (all owned by Transsion) reportedly made the parent company number one on the continent.
+In fact, the combined marketshare of Infinix, Tecno and Itel (all owned by Transsion Holdings) reportedly made the parent company number one on the continent.

 The company has a few noteworthy devices, starting with the Phantom 8, which seems like the aforementioned Infinix Zero 5 in new clothing.
 The only major differences here are the smaller 3,500mAh battery, slightly smaller (but still full HD) 5.7-inch display, and higher resolution 20MP selfie snapper.